gae123/sd2/README.md

 [![Build Status](https://travis-ci.org/gae123/sd2.svg?branch=master)](https://travis-ci.org/gae123/sd2)

 # sd<sup>2</sup>: Software Defined Software Development™
-The Software Defined Software Development Process aka sd<sup>2</sup> is a modern Software Development approach to help developers concurrenlty work with multiple projects each with multiple branches, potentially each with its own stack.
+The Software Defined Software Development Process aka sd<sup>2</sup> and pronounced sd-square is a modern Software Development approach.
+It aims to assist developers who work concurrently with multiple source bases, each with multiple branches and potentially its own technology stack.

-sd<sup>2</sup> relies heavily on a **single** text file that describes a developer's development environments and in containers that isolate the different environments. sd<sup>2</sup> seperates the editing environment from the environment where compilation and testing takes place.
+sd<sup>2</sup> relies heavily on a **single** text configuration file that describes a developer's development environments.
+It also relies heavily on containers that isolate the different environments. sd<sup>2</sup> seperates the editing environment from the environment where compilation and testing takes place.
-In some sense, sd2 brings the advantages of a microservices environment to the development phase even when you do not use microservices in production.
+In some sense, sd2 brings the advantages of a microservices environment to the development phase even when you do not use microservices in your architecture.

-This project provides a tool called sd2 that assists developers embracing the sd<sup>2</sup> process.
+This repository provides a tool called `sd2` that assists developers embracing the sd<sup>2</sup> process.

 ## The Basic Concepts
-In sd2 you split your editing, browsing and source control activities from all the other development activities.
-Editing is done on your developer workstation that we will call editing host or EH.
-All the other development activities will be done inside containers (DC) that can run anywhere you want.
+In sd<sup>2</sup> you split your editing, browsing and source control activities from all the other development activities.
+Editing is done on your developer workstation that we will call editing host(EH).
+All the other development activities are performed containers (DC) that can run anywhere you want.
 The containers run on hosts that we call development hosts (DH).

 ![Use Case](https://docs.google.com/drawings/d/1uO3umvqVMIM2HnrXJwRAgAX2UWRYNVqEKDTNggXlEIc/pub?w=960&h=720)

 ## sd2 advantages
 1. First of all, sd2 builds on top of all the lightweight virtualization advantages:
-    1. Start a development stack in mseconds, exactly the same stack you started last time.
+    1. Start a development stack in milliseconds, exactly the same stack you started last time.
     1. Keep multiple development stacks isolated from each other.
     By separating EH and DH/DC you can now version independently your EH from your DH & DC where your development environment runs.
-    So now you can work on multiple projects (or releases of the same project) at the same time that have incompatible stacks.
+    So now you can work on multiple projects (or releases of the same project) with incompatible stacks at the same time.
-    1. In a team environment, guarrantee that everybody has exactly the same development stack independent of the editing environment they use.
+    1. In a team environment, sd<sup>2</sup> guarrantee that every developer has exactly the same development stack independent of the editing environment they use.
 1. sd2 uses a combination of tools to make sure that when you change a file on the EH, the file is copied to the destination(s) almost instanteneoulsy.
 1. All generated files/artifacts are generated in the DHs.
 Since you only commit on EHs, there is no chance for accidentally commit generated artifacts.
-1. Modern IDEs are heavyweight and have perofrmance requirements that increse with bigger projects. sd2 uses multiple replicas of the source code so both the IDE and the compilers/transpilers etc can work independently.
+1. Modern IDEs are heavyweight and have perofrmance requirements that increase with bigger projects. sd2 uses multiple replicas of the source code so both the IDE and the compilers/transpilers etc can work independently.

 ## Supported Platforms
 * **Editing Host (EH)**: MacOS  (Linux should be easy but has not been tested)
-* **Development Host (DH)**: MacOs or Linux
+* **Development Host (DH)**: Linux (MacOs should be easy but has not been tested)

 ## Prerequisites
 The tools have been tested on MacOS and Ubuntu hosts.
-At a minimum you need one machine (e.g. a MacOS notebook) with docker installed that will play the role of both the editing and the development machine.
+In the simplest scenario you need one machine (e.g. a MacOS notebook) with docker installed that will play the role of both the editing and the development host.

 1. Editing Host Requirements
    1. Install rsync & ssh client